 The debate over the pros and cons of opioids in the United States has reached a fever pitch.
-On one hand, these prescription pain pills are effective at managing pain.
-On the other, they have the potential to cause addiction and dependency.
-This ongoing debate has people wondering about the differences between oxycodone vs hydrocodone and if one is better.
+On the one hand, these prescription pain pills are effective at managing pain.
+On the other, they have the potential to cause opioid addiction and dependency.
+This ongoing debate has people wondering about the differences between oxycodone vs. hydrocodone.
+Is one more addictive than the other?

-Firstly, it’s important to have a better understanding of both of these drugs.
+Firstly, it’s vital to have a better understanding of both of these drugs.
 They’re pain pills that require a prescription to buy legally.
-Doctors typically prescribe them for people after they get out of surgery or suffer a serious injury.
+Doctors typically prescribe them for people after they get out of surgery or suffer a severe injury.

 In some cases, doctors prescribe these two drugs for long-term use.
 Because of their addictive nature, long-term use is only for those who suffer from chronic illnesses.
 For example, doctors might prescribe them for late-stage cancer patients.

 It’s also worth noting that some manufacturers mix these drugs with other medications.
 For example, it’s not uncommon to find name-brand versions of oxycodone that also include acetaminophen.
-Hydrocodone, on the other hand, might include an antihistamine in order to make an effective cough suppressant.
+Hydrocodone, on the other hand, might consist of an antihistamine to make an effective cough suppressant.

 Risk of Abuse

 When experts compare the difference between oxycodone vs. hydrocodone, the risk of abuse often comes up.
 Despite popular belief, both of these painkillers have the potential for abuse.
 The reason is that they’re opioids, which trigger a pleasurable reward response in the brain.
 This response is what people develop an addiction to.

 However, some studies suggest that oxycodone is more addictive than hydrocodone.
 Experts believe that this is where the public perception that hydrocodone isn’t addictive came from.
 On the contrary, it is addictive but may have a slightly lower chance of causing dependency.
 Health care professionals say that both drugs have the risk of causing addiction.